bcgov/wps-research/data/bill/viirs/README.md

 python -m viirs.utils.shapify (same as python -m viirs.utils.shapify .)
 ```

-**Recommendation for multiple zone usage**: flags of `utm-zone` and `hemisphere` are optional, if data span across multiple zones, this should not be used (it might distort the points).
+**Recommendation for multiple zone usage**: flags of `utm-zone` and `hemisphere` are optional, if data span across multiple zones, let shapify calculates it for you (it might distort the points).

 Output: `VIIRS_VNP14IMG_<YYYYMMDD>T<HHMM>.shp` next to each `.nc`.
 The datetime in the filename is what the GUI uses for temporal ordering.